tychonievich/archimedes/README.md

 -   `writeup_prefix`: an absolute URL to which writeup names can be appended to yield valid links

+You may optionally also include

+-   `fbdelay`, the default delay (in hours) between automated feedback being generated and being shown to the student.
+Defaults to 2 if not other supplied.
+If also supplied on a per-assignment level, the assignment spcific value is used in lieu of the global default.

+-   `sections`, the list of sections to show on the code team page.
+Defaults to a single section with all students.

 ## Rubrics and `.grade`s